sjgriffiths/Qlay/docs/QLAY.md

 }
 ```

-We must call `init()` to seed the random number generator (you can provide a seed as an argument, but leaving it blank defaults to using the current time).
+We must call `init()` to seed the pseudorandom engine (you can provide a seed as an argument, but leaving it blank defaults to using the current time).

 Inside here, let's create a qubit: